CIS565-Fall-2017/Project3-CUDA-Path-Tracer/README.md

 Anti-aliasing is the jittering or offsetting of a ray within each pixel.
 Without AA, rays are shot from the camera and through a screen, generally at the center of each pixel.
 The result (as seen below) show images where lines and edges seem to be more jagged.
 By offsetting where within the pixel we first shoot the ray into the scene, we can achieve smoother results.

+Something to note here is that first bounce caching does not work if anti-aliasing has been implemented (first bounce caching talked about further below in the `Performance Analysis` section).
+If you offset the rays, then the first bounce intersections will be different.

 ![](Renders/AntiAliasing/InkedtransmissiveCube.2017-10-01_21-02-37z.5000samp_AAcheck_noAA_LI.jpg)
 ###### (No AA, Run with 5000 samples)